 With plenty of NCAA playing experience on her resumé, Ann Richards will join the UBC Okanagan Heat women’s volleyball program for the 2017-18 Canada West season.

 A native of Assiniboia, Sask., the 6-foo-3 middle played the last three seasons at the University of Central Florida.

-With her high school team in Assiniboia, Richards was named co-captain in her Grade 11 and 12 seasons, and earned consecutive MVP honours each time.
+With her high school team, Richards was named co-captain in her Grade 11 and 12 seasons, and earned consecutive MVP honours each time.

 In the 2016 season, her last with UCF, she branched out to play at left and right side as well as middle, earned All-Tournament honours, and finished her spring semester with a 4.0.

 “I chose UBCO because they are giving me an opportunity to earn a fine arts degree while being a student athlete,” said Richards of her transfer.
 “While making my decision to come to UBCO I heard great things and connected well with Steve Manuel.
 When I came on my visit to Kelowna the beginning of January I felt as though I could contribute positively to the team and have a good experience.”

 Richards should be right at home in the successful Heat program, as her family has a history of volleyball achievement both in U Sports and beyond.

 Richards’ parents, Bruce and Sherry Richards, both won U Sports national championships (then the CIAU) in 1978-79 while playing for the U of S Huskies, and her mom played for Canada’s national team.

 Her sister, Elizabeth Richards, played for Montana State Northern for four years, while her brother William competed with the Waterloo Warriors.